Stable distribution: Special cases

 Also, in the limit as c approaches zero or as α approaches zero the distribution will approach a Dirac delta function δ(x − μ).

 Series representation

 The stable distribution can be restated as the real part of a simpler integral:

-Expressing the second exponential as a Taylor series, we have:
+Expressing the second exponential as a Taylor series, this leads to:

 where $q=c^\alpha(1-i\beta\Phi)$.
 Reversing the order of integration and summation, and carrying out the integration yields:

 which will be valid for x ≠ μ and will converge for appropriate values of the parameters.
 (Note that the n = 0 term which yields a delta function in x − μ has therefore been dropped.)
 Expressing the first exponential as a series will yield another series in positive powers of x − μ which is generally less useful.